gcinq121/Curse-of-Strahd-Notes/Strahd/03 The World Of Strahd/02 NPC/Ismark Kolyanovich.md

   - Ismark
 alive: true
 affiliatedGroups:
-info: The son of the burgomeister, trying to keep his sister Ireena away from Strahd, traveling with the party to somewhere safe
+info: The son of the burgomaster, trying to keep his sister Ireena away from Strahd, traveling with the party to somewhere safe
 ---
 Son the the [[Kolyan Indirovich|Burgomaster of the Village of Barovia]] Brother of [[Ireena Kolyana|Ireena]]